Spin stiffness and resilience phase transition in a noisy toric-rotor code: Connection to postselected quantum error correction

-We then notice that the value of coherence in the resilient phase is not equal to $1$.
-This implies that even in the coherent phase, there is a slight mixing between different topological sectors.
-This implies that the toric-rotor code is not correctable in the presence of phase-shift noise, because even a very small value of the noise width leads to a logical error that cannot be detected or corrected.
-In other words, the 2D toric-rotor code does not satisfy the necessary condition for correctability.
-However, we emphasize that for the toric-rotor code in higher dimensions, correctability remains possible.
+On the other hand, for the toric-rotor code in higher dimensions $d>2$, correctability in the fully postselected sector remains possible.
 In particular, as can be seen in Eq.~(\ref{fphif}), there is a term proportional to $L^{d-2}$ in the exponential.
-Accordingly, for $d>2$, as the system size $L$ goes to $\infty$, $\mathcal{F}_\phi$ approaches zero for any finite value of $\phi$, whereas it is nonzero only for $\phi = 0$.
-This implies that throughout the coherent phase, the resilience order parameter is equal to $1$ and therefore satisfies the necessary condition for correctability.
-In this regard, the critical width $\sigma_c$ for higher-dimensional toric-rotor codes can be regarded as a threshold, which we call the passive threshold.
-We should emphasize that this passive threshold is different from the conventional threshold for active error correction.
-In other words, even when the effect of noise generates only local excitations in the initial topological sector, it is necessary to detect and correct local excitations.
-However, the error-correction process can also lead to a logical error.
-Therefore, there is an active threshold in the sense that below it the quantum code is correctable.
-Notably, the active threshold is generally lower than the passive threshold.
-As discussed in \cite{Vuillot2024}, it is expected that calculation of the active threshold maps to a disordered version of $XY$ model.
+Accordingly, for $d>2$, in the thermodynamic limit $L \to \infty$, $\mathcal{F}_\phi$ approaches zero for any finite value of $\phi$, whereas it remains nonzero only for $\phi = 0$.
+This implies that there is a completely coherent phase in which the resilience order parameter is equal to $1$, and the code is therefore correctable in the fully postselected sector.
+In this regard, the critical width $\sigma_c$ for higher-dimensional toric-rotor codes can be regarded as a postselected threshold, in the same sense as above: it marks the noise strength below which $\lambda = 1$ and the fully postselected ensemble is entirely free of logical errors.
+This threshold is determined solely by the fidelity structure of the noisy code, independently of any particular decoding algorithm, and should therefore be understood as an intrinsic property of the phase structure rather than as the success probability of a specific decoder.